camilasalmeida/snowboard-memory-card-game/README.md

 #### My Goal 🎯

-**My goal with this project was to give you, the player, a little taste of that magical mountain experience every time you play.** Feel the sensation of being on top of a mountain, appreciating a splendid view full of trees covered in ice, and experiencing the snow gently falling, as if it's right on your face.
+**My goal with this project was to give you, a little taste of that magical mountain experience every time you play.** Feel the sensation of being on top of a mountain, appreciating a splendid view full of trees covered in ice, and experiencing the snow gently falling, as if it's right on your face.

 **By adding some relaxing music in the background, I wanted to ensure your time playing this game is as enjoyable and immersive as possible.** *I hope it makes you want to play more and more, striving to beat your best time with each attempt.* It’s designed to enhance your memorization skills, encourage you to challenge yourself, and push beyond your best.